 It is a fact: our Christian lives can become dull, uninspiring, weak and even powerless.

-That light that the Bible speaks about, our lamp that is supposed to light up the room, our home and our city, sometimes goes dim, or even goes out completely.
+That light which the Bible speaks about, our lamp that is supposed to light up the room, our home and our city, sometimes goes dim, or even goes out completely.
 Why does this happen?
 How can we prevent that from happening again?

 The books of Exodus and Leviticus have a great example of this: